bojieli/serdes-benchmark/README.md

 We compare serialization frameworks by emulating four representative network bandwidths:

-* 10 MB/s: typical 5G cellular upload speed
+* 10 MB/s: typical 5G cellular upload speed, 4G cellular download speed
-* 100 MB/s: typical 5G cellular download speed, wireless local network speed
+* 100 MB/s: typical 5G cellular download speed, Wi-Fi 4 (802.11n) wireless local network speed
-* 1000 MB/s: Wi-Fi 6 fast wireless local network speed, typical datacenter network speed, Flash storage bandwidth
+* 1000 MB/s: Wi-Fi 5/6 (802.11ac/n) wireless local network speed, typical datacenter network speed, Flash storage bandwidth
 * 10000 MB/s: high-speed datacenter network speed (e.g., RDMA), non-volatile memory bandwidth

 The benchmark is written in C++, where serialization transforms a tree to a buffer, and deserialization transforms a buffer to a tree.
 The resulting tree must be identical with the tree before serialization.

 The baseline is Protocol Buffers.
-We also provide a reference implementation for testing, which utilizes Flat Buffers and LZ4 for compression under low network bandwidth.
+We also provide a reference implementation for testing, which utilizes Flat Buffers for serialization and LZ4 for compression under low network bandwidth.
+Flat Buffers trades off serialized data size for serialization CPU time.
+The reference implementation is only a hint to show the potential benefits of the trade-off.
 You are expected to replace the reference test implementation with your own serialization and deserialization algorithm.

 ## Build